dc-nrx/GitHubSample/README.md

 #  Git Hub Sample App

+For the assignment details, please refer to `AssignmentDetails.pdf` in the project root.

+---

 The app is devided into several packages:
 - **API**: Contains the model structs, API interface and its implementations - both real and previews that provide mocked data.